strimzi/kafka-kubernetes-config-provider/README.md

 ## Adding the Kubernetes Configuration Provider to Apache Kafka server components

 You can also use the Kubernetes Configuration Provider with your own Apache Kafka deployments not managed by Strimzi.
-To add Kubernetes Configuration Provider to your own Apache Kafka server distribution, you can download the ZIP or TAR.GZ files frm the GitHub release page and unpack it into Kafka's `libs` directory.
+To add the Kubernetes Configuration Provider to your own Apache Kafka server distribution, you can download the ZIP or TAR.GZ files frm the GitHub release page and unpack it into Kafka's `libs` directory.

 ## Using the configuration provider